ritza-co/codecapsules-docs/get-started/backend/go/go-telegram-bot.md

 ## Setup Webhook

 The next step is to set up a webhook for your bot.
-Do this by clicking the "Live Website" link at the top of the capsule's page.
+Do this by clicking the "Public URL" link on the "Details" tab of the capsule's.
 On the new tab that opens, add `/setwebhook` to the URL and press enter/return to visit the URL.
 If you see `webhook setup ok` then your bot is ready to chat!

 ## Chat with the Bot

 The bot will be able to respond to messages after completing the above steps.
 When this is done, search for your bot on Telegram using the username you assigned it and start a chat with it.
 The bot has been programmed to respond to `/start` and echo any messages you send it.

-If you'd like to deploy another application in a different language or framework, take a look at our other [deployment guides](../../).
+If you'd like to deploy another application in a different language or framework, take a look at our other [deployment guides](https://docs.codecapsules.io/backend).